Zhong-Lab-UCSD/BENG183_2023Fall_Applied-Genomic-Technologies/Final_Paper/Group_19_Alternative_Splicing/Group_19_Alternative_Splicing.md

 Cells are isolated using techniques like fluorescence-activated cell sorting (FACS) or microfluidics-based systems.
 Each cell is separated into its own reaction vessel or droplet.

 RNA from each cell is then reverse-transcribed into cDNA.
-Because the amount of RNA per cell is limited, methods like PCR amplification are often used to increase the quantity of cDNA for sequencing.
-[12]
+Because the amount of RNA per cell is limited, methods like PCR amplification are often used to increase the quantity of cDNA for sequencing [12].

 Below is a graphic that depicts an overview of the main steps of scRNA-Seq: